 Dental professionals report varying levels of job satisfaction.
 Seasoned dental professionals often report high job satisfaction, while new dentists report having a harder time.

-One contributing factor to low levels of job satisfaction can be due to a lack of respect in the medical world.
+One contributing factor to low levels of job satisfaction can be a lack of respect in the medical world.
 Although dentists take similar education programs and are highly trained professionals, they are often not treated as such.
 On top of this, many people do not like going to the dentist, which can be difficult for dentists to deal with throughout the week.

 As mentioned above, you should expect long work hours in the first few years.
 Seven to twelve hour work days are normal, with most dentists racking up 36 hours or more a week.

-As you establish your client base and gain more experience, your hours will become more normal and even flexible.
+As you establish your client base and gain more experience, your hours will become more normal and even more flexible.
 Dentists report a generally stable pace around the five-year mark.

 One of the most important parts of being a successful dentist is your chair-side manner.
 As a dentist, you will be spending a lot of time getting to know your patients.
 Many people do not feel comfortable going to the dentist, so a big part of your job is to ease your patient’s anxiety by adopting an approachable yet professional manner.